 3. An Account of the Damages and Injuries

-To maximize settlement amounts, you should describe:
+To maximize settlement amounts, you should describe the following:

 - All of your emotional and physical injuries